 - Art therapy

 Continuing Care and Levels of Treatment

-When your time in our inpatient treatment program comes to an end, you will work with your treatment team to develop a plan for continued care.
+When your time in our inpatient treatment center in Columbus comes to an end, you will work with your treatment team to develop a plan for continued care.
 The discharge process is done to help make the transition to the next level of care as smooth as possible.
 Some of our patients will be referred to our partial hospitalization or intensive outpatient program.
-Both of these are short-term structured programs that allow individuals to continue with the treatment they need, but also integrate back into the community.
+Both of these are short-term structured treatment options that allow individuals to continue with the treatment they need, but also integrate back into the community.
 If a patient is at the point where they will be discharged home, they will be provided with case management in order to get matched up with support groups and other outside resources.

 In some instances, those who are in the later stages of dementia are no longer able to return home and may need to be placed in an assisted living center.
-If this is the case, we will work with loved ones to identify a program that everyone would be comfortable with.
+If this is the case, we will work with loved ones to identify treatment that everyone would be comfortable with.